AntoniZap/IBM-Chatbot/README.md

 ## Running the Backend

-You can run the app.py including .env.template which will include the environment variables for LLMs and others (or you can provide AI21 and GPT keys while the app is running).
+You can run the app.py including .env.template which will include the environment variables for LLMs and others (or you can provide AI21 and GPT API keys while the app is running).

 ## Running the Frontend